inaos/iron-array/doc/matmul_precision.md

 # Error propagation in matrix multiplication

 An error propagation in matrix-matrix multiplication is found.
-It ocurrs when two linspaces of 100x100 (in general, squared matrix) elements between -1 and 1 (in general, from $-x$ to $x$) are multiplied.
+It ocurrs when two linspaces of 100x100 (in general, squared matrix) elements between -1 and 1 (in general, from -x to x) are multiplied.
 In the iron array multiplication, blocks of 10x10 elements are used.
 To reproduce it, the three algorithms created to perform the multiplications are in the next section.

 ## Matrix-matrix multiplication Algorithms